-- Follow the safe recruitment policy page 40. - Have all appropriate adults in the Club sign up to Buddy Guard. - Appoint a CWO and ensure appropriate and recommended training is given. - Ensure all those whose role is deemed to require an enhanced DBS disclosure have one in place that is current and cleared by BSAC HQ page 45. - Ensure all those whose role is deemed to require completion of a Self- Disclosure form have one in place that is retained via the CWO within the Club page 46. - Have members comply with the Code of Conduct for all participants, helpers, instructors and Club Officers. page 55. - Have an Equal Opportunity policy.
+- Follow the safe recruitment policy page 40. - Have all appropriate adults in the Club sign up to Buddy Guard. - Appoint a CWO and ensure appropriate and recommended training is given. - Ensure all those whose role is deemed to require an enhanced DBS disclosure have one in place that is current and cleared by BSAC HQ page 45. - Ensure all those whose role is deemed to require completion of a Self- Disclosure form have one in place that is retained via the CWO within the Club page 46. - Have members comply with the Code of Conduct for all participants, helpers, instructors and Club Officers. page 51 - Have an Equal Opportunity policy.

-Adopt good practice for parents and children
+Adopt good practice for parents/carers and children.

-• Provide a welcome pack for parents and junior members on joining the Club - page 57.

-- The Club should adopt the CPSU Good practice guidance in respect of deaf and disabled children. - Communicate on a regular basis with parents. - Follow BSAC guidance on staffing / supervision of children (4.3). - Follow BSAC guidance on changing facilities. - Follow BSAC anti-bullying policy (4.2). - Follow BSAC mobile phone and social networking guidance (4.10).
+- Provide a welcome pack for parents/carers and junior members on joining the Club page 53. - The Club should adopt the CPSU Good practice guidance2 in respect of deaf and disabled children (https://thecpsu.org.uk/help-advice/topics/deaf-and-disabled/) - Communicate on a regular basis with parents/carers. - Follow BSAC guidance on staffing / supervision of children (4.3). - Follow BSAC guidance on changing facilities. - Follow BSAC anti-bullying policy (4.2). - Follow BSAC mobile phone and social networking guidance (4.10).